Investing is relatively simple if you really think about it.

 That’s not to say that all information is perfectly reflected in the price of a specific security or that it’s impossible to actually buy something and make a profit off of it because…..

-There are a variety of analysis techniques that people use to determine the fair value of a specific stock and not one of them works perfectly.
+There are a variety of analytical techniques that people use to determine the fair value of a specific stock.
+Not one of them works perfectly.
 There are stocks out there that look like a great value, have great fundamentals and then lose 20% right after you buy it.

 So…investing…pretty simple right?